 2026 Fees

 Registration fees for forms submitted in 2025 for the Winter 2026 Knowledge Examinations will be charged in January 2026.
-2026 fees will be published in late 2025.
 Candidates that submit their registration forms before December 31, 2025, will be instructed to login to the Licensee Portal to pay the exam registration fee invoice once it has been posted.

 Request for Delayed Examinations